elizabethleah22/MotorWorks/README.md

 # CarCar

-CarCar is an application for managing aspects of an automobile dealership.
+CarCar is an application for managing the aspects of an automobile dealership.
 It manages the inventory, automobile sales, and automobile services.

 Team: